toitware/mqtt/README.md

 The simple client is useful, if advanced features, like automatic reconnects, topic routing, parallel sending, etc., are not needed.

-In many cases they are easier to use than the `Client` or `FullClient`.
+In many cases it is easier to use than the `Client` or `FullClient`.

 ```toit
 import mqtt